1 WEEK IN NORTHERN ITALY

 WHAT'S INCLUDED:

-• Full-day excursion to Florence - 3-hour private walking tour of Florence city centre with an Authorised Tourist Guide
+• Day 2: 3-hour private walking tour of Florence city centre with an Authorised Tourist Guide

-• Full-day excursion to Siena, Monteriggioni– 2-hour private walking tour of Siena city centre with an Authorised Tourist Guide
+• Day 5: Full-day excursion to Siena and Chiusdino - 2-hour private walking tour of Siena city centre with an Authorised Tourist Guide

-• Full-day excursion to Val d’Orcia area - 3-hour private walking tour of Montepulciano city centre with a Sommelier Guide, with tastings of Vino Nobile, Pecorino cheese and truffle - Visit of a Supertuscan Brunello di Montalcino wine cellar with tastings
+• Day 7: Full-day private excursion to Val di Chiana - 3-hour private tour of Montepulciano city centre with a Sommelier Guide, with tastings of Vino Nobile, Pecorino cheese and truffle - Visit of a Supertuscan Brunello di Montalcino wine cellar with tastings

 • Leaning Tower in Pisa